Kurai Onrum Illai

 Kurai Onrum Illai is one of the few songs written by Indian politician, freedom-fighter and Governor-General of India, Chakravarti Rajagopalachari.
-According to Gopalkrishna Gandhi the song is a euphemism for the bhakti of untouchables (also known as Adi Dravidars or Harijans or Panchama).

 The song was sung by M. S. Subbulakshmi in the Sri Venkateswara (Balaji) Pancharatna Mala LP-2 (Long Play Record) (1979/80).
-This song is unique because it does not assume the tone of devoted prayer as most Hindu devotional songs but one of thankfulness to God.
-The song comprises 3 stanzas each set in three different ragas.
+This song is unique because it does not assume the tone of devoted grants of prayer but one of thankfulness to God.
+The song comprises 3 stanzas each set in three different ragas of Shivaranjani, Kapi and Sindhu Bhairavi.

-Kurai Onrum Illai is a very popular song in South India and is a regular in most Carnatic concerts.
+Kurai Onrum Illai is a very popular song in South India and is a regular in many Carnatic concerts.
 It became very famous after it was sung by M. S. Subbulakshmi.

 History

 Rajagopalachari, or Rajaji as he was popularly known, was a religious Hindu and a devout Vaishnavite.
 Apart from his illustrious political career, he is also known to have authored books on history, religion, politics and Hindu mythology.
 His translations of the Ramayana and Mahabharata are considered classics and are used by American universities as a part of their syllabus on "Oriental Studies".